Kamian Succession Wars

 Land, sea, and air saw considerable fighting, despite the domination of space.

 Ground conflict on either side was generally regarded as the worst part of the war.
-For soldiers fighting there, they knew that a change in power in space could be the end of them, nowhere was safe.
+For soldiers fighting there, they knew that a change in power in space could be the end of them, and nowhere was safe.
 Although the atmospheres of most habitable planets were too dense to allow missiles, or even energy-weapons, to be simply fired on the surface and cause real damage, there were still any number of ways to attack from beyond: by the introduction of atmospheric pollutants, or the release of atomic waste, or even by invasions of armed shuttles, or landing-parties.

 The use of combat mecha is in a realm all its own, for both its impact on the war and its varied uses.